buildwithcycy/CPTG/README.md

 # CPTG
-This is not an official code and still ongoing repository. <br/> Pytorch implementation of "Content preserving text generation with attribute controls(https://arxiv.org/abs/1811.01135)"
+This is not an official code and still ongoing repository. <br/> Pytorch implementation of "Content preserving text generation with attribute controls" (https://arxiv.org/abs/1811.01135)

 ## Dataset
 You can download the dataset from https://github.com/shentianxiao/language-style-transfer

 ## Dependencies
-python 3.6 <br/>
+python 3.7 <br/>
 pytorch 1.0